openjdk/amber-docs/site/_index.md

-The goal of Project Amber is to explore and incubate smaller, productivity-oriented Java language features that have been accepted as candidate JEPs under the [OpenJDK JEP Process](http://openjdk.java.net/jeps/1).
+The goal of Project Amber is to explore and incubate smaller, productivity-oriented Java language features that have been accepted as candidate JEPs in the [OpenJDK JEP Process](http://openjdk.java.net/jeps/1).
 This Project is sponsored by the [Compiler Group](http://openjdk.java.net/groups/compiler).

-Most Project Amber features go through at least two rounds of [_Preview_](http://openjdk.java.net/jeps/12) before becoming an official part of Java SE.
+Most Project Amber features go through at least two rounds of [_preview_](http://openjdk.java.net/jeps/12) before becoming an official part of the Java Platform.
 For a given feature, there are separate JEPs for each round of preview and for final standardization.
 This page links only to the most recent JEP for a feature.
 Such JEPs may have links to earlier JEPs for the feature, as appropriate.